|

 New Vocabulary Terms to Describe Mental Health Differences

-The medical community as well as an increasing number of people in the public are using new terms to describe people with mental health conditions such as autism and ADHD.
-Terms such as “neuroatypical,” “neurodivergent,” and “neurodiverse” highlight the fact that many humans have brains that are “wired” a bit differently from others.
-In fact, in the United States alone, one out of every 44 children is diagnosed with an autism spectrum disorder.
+The medical community, as well as an increasing number of people in the public, are using new terms to describe people with mental health conditions such as autism and ADHD.
+Terms such as “neuroatypical,” “neurodivergent” and “neurodiverse” highlight the fact that many humans have brains that are “wired” a bit differently from others.
+In fact, in the United States alone, 1 out of every 36 children was diagnosed with an autism spectrum disorder in 2020.

-That statistic and the high prevalence of autism spectrum conditions implies that these conditions are not rare and occur with normal frequency, so much so that scientists have begun to regard them as normal brain variations.
-That has led the medical community to use terms like neurodivergent to highlight that these conditions are different and not necessarily worse than those with neurotypical brains.
+That statistic and the high prevalence of autism spectrum conditions implies that these conditions aren’t rare and occur with normal frequency, so much so that scientists have begun to regard them as normal brain variations.
+This has led the medical community to use terms like neurodivergent to highlight that brains with these conditions are different and not necessarily worse than those with neurotypical brains.

 Use of these new terms is spreading beyond the medical setting.
-Using neurodivergent, for example, to describe a person with ADHD has increased in many parts of the country, especially on social media.
-Why is the use of new terms to describe conditions that have historically been associated with negative connotations more healthful?
-For one, these new terms help people to recognize that they are different but not less.
+Using neurodivergent to describe a person with ADHD, for example, has increased in many parts of the country, especially on social media.
+Why is the use of new terms to describe conditions that have historically had negative connotations more healthful?
+For one, these new terms help people recognize that they’re different but not less.

 Second, negative labels can be a barrier to treatment.
-Fearing a negative diagnosis, many people do not seek mental health treatment even though it can improve their quality of life in many ways.
-In fact, there has even been a push to change the name of conditions like schizophrenia to new terms that are not associated with stigma.
+Fearing a negative diagnosis, many people don’t seek mental health treatment, even though it can improve their quality of life in many ways.
+In fact, there’s even been a push to change the name of conditions like schizophrenia to new terms that aren’t associated with stigma.

 What Do These New Terms Mean?